Overcoming Challenges when Implementing an Order Management System (OMS)

 The Target Operating Model (TOM)

-The final stage of the implementation process that significantly impacts project success is the Target Operating Model (TOM).
+An important stage in the preparation, ahead of an OMS implementation, is to consider the Target Operating Model (TOM).
 The TOM can serve as a summary between the old and the new system.
-It is advisable to start with a new TOM from scratch, working closely with the client to determine which aspects of the old TOM should be retained, replaced, or eliminated.
-By simplifying and streamlining processes during the implementation of the front office, operational efficiency can be further enhanced.
+It is advisable to start with a new TOM from scratch, working closely with the vendor to determine which aspects of the old TOM should be retained, replaced, or eliminated.
+By simplifying and streamlining processes operational efficiency can be further enhanced.

 Conclusion